airlift/airlift/api/docs/modifiers.md

 receive each request modifiers.
 The parameter name is used as the query parameter name that clients specify for the modifier.

 Request headers are string header parameters.
 An `ApiHeader` parameter is used to receive each request header.
-The parameter name is used as base for the header name of the form: `X-<uppercase-basename>`.
+By default the parameter name is used as base for the header name of the form: `X-<uppercase-basename>`.
+To receive a header under an exact name instead, such as a conventional `Idempotency-Key`, set `@ApiParameter(name = "...")`;
+the name must be a valid HTTP field name (an RFC 9110 token) and is only supported on `ApiHeader` parameters.

 The `ApiResponseHeaders` instance allows for setting any response header.